Clubber's guide to San Antonio, Ibiza

 San Antonio Bay

 The Bay of San Antonio is perfectly suited to those who want to be a little further away from the buzz of the town.
-A short walk from the centre, the bay has several quieter beaches offering water sports and beachside restaurants with sunset views, where the attitude is so laid-back it is almost reclining.
+A short walk from the centre, the bay has several quieter beaches offering water sports and beachside restaurants with sunset views, where the atmosphere is more laid-back.

 How to get there

-There are parking areas and public car parks, both free and with charge, read more in our Holiday tips - getting around Ibiza.
+There are parking areas and public car parks, both free and with a charge.
+Read more in our Holiday tips - getting around on Ibiza.

 Read more...